 We seek highly motivated undergraduates interested in gaining experience in population biology research.
 Working in our lab, interns contribute to conservation science and gain hands-on experience using techniques, equipment, and tools for seed and plant biology.
 Previous research experience is not necessary, but an interest in biology, plant science, and conservation is desired.
 Working with seeds requires attention to detail and good hand-eye coordination.
 Students interested in conducting statistical analyses or mathematical modeling are welcome to apply.
-If you are a current undergraduate student interested in an independent study or a short-term internship (e.g. J-term), please contact Stuart at the Chicago Botanic Garden or Ruth at the University of Minnesota.
+If you are a current undergraduate student interested in an independent study or a short-term internship (e.g. J-term, D-term, semester, or quarter), please contact Stuart at the Chicago Botanic Garden.

 Example intern projects: